Gain deeper insights into the maritime industry with detailed updates on key developments and trends, meticulously curated by our team of specialists.

 • Enhancing building comfort and atmosphere to improve the overall experience

 At the heart of this efficiency are the cutting-edge designs of cruise facilities.
-Our team has played a pivotal role in this transformation, streamlining passenger processing through innovative design in all aspects of the terminal design, including cruise CBP facilities, in key cities across the U.S. BA’s work has spanned terminal design in the following ports:
+BA has played a pivotal role in this transformation, streamlining passenger processing through innovative design in all aspects of the terminal design, including cruise CBP facilities, in key cities across the U.S. BA’s work has spanned terminal design in the following ports:

 • Miami